Citizenship by Investment Countries 2025

 European Countries Offering Citizenship by Investment

-● A non-refundable contribution of Є600,000 and a legal residence in Malta for at least 36 months, or Є750,000 for a minimum residence period of 12 months.
+● A non-refundable contribution of Є600,000 and a legal residence in Malta for at least 36 months, or Є750,000 for a minimum residence period of 12 months; and

-● Purchase of a residential property in Malta of at least Є700,000, which must be held for 5 years; or lease of a residential property with a rental value of at least Є16,000 per annum, also held for 5 years.
+● Purchase of a residential property in Malta of at least Є700,000, which must be held for 5 years; or lease of a residential property with a rental value of at least Є16,000 per annum, also held for 5 years; and

-● A donation of Є10,000 to a registered sport, cultural, scientific, philanthropic, animal welfare, or artistic non-governmental organisation approved by the Community Malta Agency.
+● A donation of Є10,000 to a registered sport, cultural, scientific, philanthropic, animal welfare, or artistic non-governmental organisation approved by the Community Malta Agency; and

-● Main applicant minimum age of 18 years and additional €50,000 non-refundable contribution for each dependant.
+● Main applicant minimum age of 18 years and additional €50,000 non-refundable contribution for each dependant; and

 ● Payment of various fees that include: (i) residence application fees of €10,000 per application plus €1,000 per each dependant; (ii) Due Diligence Fees of €15,000 for the main applicant and €10,000 for dependants over 13 years old.